Rifle Brigade (The Prince Consort's Own): Later nineteenth century campaigns

 In 1852 HRH Prince Albert, the Prince Consort took over the role of colonel-in-chief.
 When the Crimean War broke out in 1853 the Rifle Brigade sent two battalions which fought at the Battle of Alma, where one of the battalions led the advance across the Alma River in September 1854.
 The regiment also saw action at the Battle of Inkerman in November 1854 and at the Siege of Sevastopol in winter 1854.
 Eight members of the regiment were awarded Victoria Crosses during the Crimean War.
 The regiment was deployed again as part of the Indian Rebellion and saw action at the Siege of Lucknow in autumn 1857.
 It was granted the title "The Prince Consort's Own Rifle Brigade" in honour of its colonel-in-chief on 17 January 1862.

 In 1866, Private Timothy O'Hea of the 1st Battalion, was awarded the Victoria Cross for an act of bravery in peacetime, while his unit was stationed in the Province of Canada.
 On 9 June 1866, at Danville, Canada East, on the main railway between Montreal and Quebec City, a fire broke out in a car containing 2000 lb of ammunition.
 Despite the extreme danger, O'Hea took charge of extinguishing the fire and saved many lives.

 The regiment also took part in the Battle of Ali Masjid in November 1878 during the Second Anglo-Afghan War, the Mahsud Waziri expedition in 1881, the Third Anglo-Burmese War in 1885, the Fourth Anglo-Ashanti War in 1895 and the Mahdist War in 1898.

 The 1st and 2nd Battalions were both deployed to South Africa in 1899, at the outbreak of the Second Boer War (1899–1902).
 The 1st Battalion saw action at the Battle of Colenso in December 1899 and Battle of Vaal Krantz in February 1900.
 The 2nd Battalion took part in the Siege of Ladysmith in late 1899 and early 1900.
 Both battalions stayed in South Africa until the end of the war.
 367 officers and men of the 1st battalion left Cape Town on the SS Orissa, which arrived at Southampton in late October 1902, when the battalion was stationed at Portsmouth.
 990 officers and men of the 2nd battalion left Port Natal on the SS Malta in September 1902 for a new posting in Egypt.
+The 4th Battalion was also stationed in South Africa at some point during the war, and 900 men returned home on the SS Ortona in January 1903.
 The 5th, Militia Battalion, was embodied in 1900, and served in South Africa until 700 men of the battalion returned home on the SS Avondale Castle in September 1902.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had three Reserve but no Territorial battalions.